Low Cost Spay and Neuter Services

 Community Pet Food Bank: Last Thursday of each month at 11am until supplies out.

-Open Admission Cat Shelter: We accept all in county cats and kittens by donation fee Mondays, Tuesdays, and Thursdays 11-1pm.
+Open Admission Cat Shelter: We accept all in & out of county cats and kittens by donation Mondays, Tuesdays, and Thursdays 11-1pm.
 We are NOT a no kill shelter.
 We accept out of county cats, but prioritize our own county first.
 We do euthanize for space in the cat shelter, due to volume received each year/lack of responsibility of owners who allow overpopulation, and the failed policies of every no kill society that surrounds us in regards to overpopulation issues.
 If you are not comfortable with the prospect of humane euthanasia, please call & wait for your no kill shelter or society to help you.

 Dog Surrenders: